Yunuuuu/BPCellsArray/README.md

 #> Attaching package: 'matrixStats'
 #> The following objects are masked from 'package:BPCellsArray':
 #>
-#>     colSds, colVars, rowSds, rowVars
+#>     colRanks, colSds, colVars, rowRanks, rowSds, rowVars
 #>
 #> Attaching package: 'MatrixGenerics'
 #> The following objects are masked from 'package:matrixStats':